DylanPiercey/npm-find/README.md

 # Options
 * **`-s, --sort <field>`**: Sort by name, maintainers, downloads or version.
 Defaults to downloads.
+	* Prefix any field with a `-` to reverse the sort.
 * **`-u, --update`**: Updates the local cache before the search.
 May be slow.